spdk/spdk/doc/event.md

 terminates by calling spdk_app_stop() or an error condition occurs during the initialization code within spdk_app_start(), itself, before invoking the caller's supplied function.

+## Custom shutdown callback {#event_component_shutdown}

+When creating SPDK based application user may add custom shutdown callback which will be called before the application framework starts the shutdown process.
+To do that set shutdown_cb function callback in spdk_app_opts structure passed to spdk_app_start().
+Custom shutdown callback should call spdk_app_stop() before returning to continue application shutdown process.